-To seek out, recognize and develop leadership potential commencing with grade ten high school students.
+Our mission is to seek out, recognize, and develop leadership potential in grade ten Central Ontario high school students.

-By sharing their lessons with other parts of our community, we will be able to grow and change our country – enabling our youth to be more active where they live.
+By sharing their lessons with other members of our communities, we will be able to grow and change our country – enabling our youth to be more active where they live.

 Every student that attends our seminar is bringing back training, knowledge and enthusiasm to their local school.
 These excited and enthusiastic volunteers will be leaders in their school and can continue to encourage active community engagement.

 Our seminar focuses on developing leadership and community involvement in each ambassador through a series of interactive speakers, panels, discussions, and activities.
 We focus on teaching how to think, not what to think and on the importance of being involved in the community.

 For over twenty years, COLS and its sister site in Eastern Ontario had been affiliated with the internationally recognized Hugh O'Brian Youth Leadership as one of three seminars in Ontario.
 In 2004, the combined leadership seminars developed a fully Canadian based program and went out independently with a goal to have leadership seminars across the country and be Canada's top training program for the leaders of tomorrow.
 In 2006, COLS became a registered Canadian charity.

 We are a non profit organization and is unique in the fact that no school or student is charged to attend.
 It is by maintaining this strict policy that students from all economic and social backgrounds are given an equal opportunity to attend.
 Generous gifts from our constituents, combined with the dedication of hundreds of volunteers, provide the backbone of support necessary to deliver COLS' programs.
 This is the base of support which will sustain the organization for many years to come.
 Find out how you can help here!